pscally1005/pscally1005.github.io/_posts/draft/2026-09-02-no-nut-fudge-bars.markdown

 - In another bowl, add the <a href='/recipes/pea-butter'>pea butter</a>, melted <a href='/misc/nuts#coconut'>coconut oil</a>, <a href='/misc/chocolate-benefits'>cocoa powder</a>, and <a href='https://amzn.to/3Sg1Z7p'>pure granulated monk fruit</a>.
 Mix with a <a href='https://amzn.to/40F2aK0'>spatula</a> to make the fudge.
 - <img src='/assets/Food/Healthier Dessert/No Nut Fudge Bars/fudge-bowl.jpg' alt='' class='instruction-image'>

-- In a lined <a href='https://amzn.to/3YY2H9q'>9" square baking pan</a>, spread 2/3 of the oat mixture (~TODO g).
+- In a lined <a href='https://amzn.to/3YY2H9q'>9" square baking pan</a>, spread 2/3 of the oat mixture (~300 g).
 Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a> to prevent sticking, flatten to an even thickness.
 - <img src='/assets/Food/Healthier Dessert/No Nut Fudge Bars/crumble-pan.jpg' alt='' class='instruction-image'>

 - Pour the fudge over the oat layer, and spread evenly to all sides.